ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/readme.md

 * Create CodeBuild project
 * Enter API keys in environment variables
 * Paste in provided buildspec example to which will Checkout, Artifact, and Scan within a single buildspec file
-* Submit the SAST/SCA scan
+* Submit the build to get SAST/SCA scan results

 ### [Dynamic Scanning](QuickStart/DAST/)
 * Use Cloud9 IDE to run the PetstoreAPI Docker Image